sapienzastudentsnetwork/tgroupsindexerbot/README.md

       8. Once created, go to the Instance Panel (https://customer.elephantsql.com/instance/) and access the instance

-      9. In the instance details page, copy the postgres:// URL with the copy icon
+      9. In the instance details page, copy the postgres:// URL with the copy icon, that will be your DATABASE_URL value

+### Set up a local running environment

-5. Install python3 and python3-pip on your operating system
+1. Install python3 and python3-pip on your operating system

    - Windows (not tested)